K-Drama Review: “SKY Castle” Uprears Habit-Forming Following Owing To Excellent Cast & Shocking Plot Twists

 Later on, Seo Jin finally realized Coach Kim’s dark colors and makes a move to stop her from her wickedness.

 Stellar Cast Energy

 It was inevitable to enjoy peeking on the lives of the SKY Castle families, especially the mothers, and how they interacted with each other.
-They managed to transform the shallow plot by excellently bringing out inconceivable situations as upper class mothers intent to give the best things life can offer for their children.
+They managed to transform the shallow plot by excellently bringing out inconceivable situations as upper-class mothers intend to give the best things life can offer for their children.

 For the record, I am not a fan of the idea of having overachieving parents who go to impossible studying itinerary for their kids to get to the top universities.
 But it was a delight to witness how the mothers in SKY Castle were flawed to perfection to keep up with the high society game.

-Incidentally, it was also giving quick lessons on child rearing and family relationships while picturing different looks of dysfunctional households.
+Incidentally, it was also giving quick lessons on child-rearing and family relationships while picturing different looks of dysfunctional households.
 Housewives-powered dramas have built a reputation threading on miserable extra-marital affairs.
 That was maybe the reason why Sky Castle became a novelty.
-The strong female cast that you would struggle to call heroines because of their flawed characters are one of the selling points of the series.
+The strong female cast that you would struggle to call heroines because of their flawed characters is one of the selling points of the series.